 What Are the Functions of Nephridia in Earthworms?

-What Are the Functions of Nephridia in Earthworms?.
 Nephridia, coiled tubular duct-like organs, filter and remove waste from an earthworm's body.
-In...
+In less developed worms such as the flatworm or...